If a person searches the internet for QNET, they will soon discover that this company has a huge list of haters and a monstrous list of lovers.

 #29: Arrests In India

 In 2008, the Central Bureau of Investigation in India began to seriously investigate all activities of the company and their leaders.
 They were checking on fraud cases that they claim were directly linked to Vijay Eswaran and QNET.
-They froze several bank accounts including the account of the son of a well known Indian actor.
+And, they froze several bank accounts including the account of the son of a well known Indian actor.
 They made their first arrest in 2013 and then started busting more people.
 One doctor was arrested and faced 21 cases of cheating and fraud.

 But because India has no regulations and laws regarding direct selling and multilevel marketing, no Indian courts can convict the people arrested or the company.